AkshayAdapa/Pizza_Hut_Sales_Analysis-SQL/README.md

    - **Expand Popular Categories:** Introduce new variations in the most popular pizza categories to attract more customers.

 3. **Operational Efficiency:**
-   - **Streamline Order Processing:** Optimize staffing and resources during peak hours to handle the high volume of orders.
+   - **Streamline Order Processing:** Optimize staffing and resources during peak hours to handle the high volume of orders efficiently.
+   - **Inventory Management:** Ensure a steady supply of ingredients for the most popular pizzas to prevent stockouts.

+This analysis serves as a foundation for making data-driven decisions and implementing strategies that align with customer preferences and business goals.